deliveroo/deliveroo.engineering/_posts/2016-12-28-what-is-like-to-be-an-android-developer.md

 ---
 layout: post
-title:  "What is like to be an Android developer at Deliveroo"
+title:  "What it’s like to be an Android developer at Deliveroo"
 author: "Evelina Vrabie"
 excerpt: >
   I've been with Deliveroo for over a year now, so it's a good time to share what's like to be an Android developer here, how we do development, what tools we use, what are our practices etc. Hopefully this will inspire other devs to come and join us.